4teamwork/ftw.favorite/README.rst

 ftw.favorite
 ============

-This Package provides a Content-Type like Favorite like in Plone 3.
+This package provides a favorite content-type for plone.

 Usage